DoidoTeam/doidoteam.github.io/docs/basics/stages.md

 Code for the characters is handled by Stage.hx, which is situated in the gameObjects Source folder.
 For more info on how the Source folder is structured, click [here](/getting-started/source_structure).

 ### Example Stage
-To add your new stage, you need to add a new case to the switch statement around line 84.
-Here's the basis on how it works.
-Feel free to copy this into your code and edit it accordingly.
+Here is a simple example stage you can use to make your own.
+Copy this to the switch statement around line 85.

 ```
 case "stage":